DrOzturk/Singularize_Pluralize/README.md

 # Singularize_Pluralize Repository
 Contains a Python module called grammar.
-It is a Python 3 port of German, Dutch, and French singularization and pluralization extracted from CLIPS's Pattern NLP Library in Python 2.
+It is a Python 3 port of English, German, Dutch, and French singularization and pluralization extracted from CLIPS's Pattern NLP Library in Python 2.

 # Usage:
 ```